Dynamic random-access memory: Embedded

 DRAM that is integrated into an integrated circuit designed in a logic-optimized process (such as an application-specific integrated circuit, microprocessor, or an entire system on a chip) is called embedded DRAM (eDRAM).
 Embedded DRAM requires DRAM cell designs that can be fabricated without preventing the fabrication of fast-switching transistors used in high-performance logic, and modification of the basic logic-optimized process technology to accommodate the process steps required to build DRAM cell structures.

 Versions

 Since the fundamental DRAM cell and array has maintained the same basic structure for many years, the types of DRAM are mainly distinguished by the many different interfaces for communicating with DRAM chips.

 Asynchronous DRAM

-The original DRAM, now known by the retronym "asynchronous DRAM" was the first type of DRAM in use.
-From its origins in the late 1960s, it was commonplace in computing up until around 1997, when it was mostly replaced by Synchronous DRAM.
+The original DRAM, now known by the retronym asynchronous DRAM was the first type of DRAM in use.
+From its origins in the late 1960s, it was commonplace in computing up until around 1997, when it was mostly replaced by synchronous DRAM.
 In the present day, manufacture of asynchronous RAM is relatively rare.

 Principles of operation

 An asynchronous DRAM chip has power connections, some number of address inputs (typically 12), and a few (typically one or four) bidirectional data lines.
-There are four active-low control signals:
+There are three main active-low control signals: